-There are countless different kinds of noodles in China, and I know that in my brief visit I wasn't even able to eat a fraction of the noodle dishes, but what I did eat was spectacular.
+There are countless different kinds of noodles in China, and I know that I wasn't even able to eat a fraction of the noodle dishes in my brief visit, but what I did eat was spectacular.

-Lamian is one of the most famous and most beloved types of noodle in China.
+Lamian is one of the most famous and most beloved types of noodles in China.

 It is most commonly made of wheat flour that's kneaded into a smooth dough.
 The fascinating part of lamian is the process of turning the blob of dough into intricate noodles.

 The chef works the dough by hand, pulling and stretching it out to create a strand.
-At first the process starts off slowly, but as the noodle thins out and grows in length, the chef has to slap the dough back and forth like a jump rope.
+At first, the process starts slowly, but as the noodle thins out and grows in length, the chef has to slap the dough back and forth like a jump rope.

 He continually folds it over in his hands and then repeats the process as the noodle gets longer and thinner.
-Done correctly, the chef ends up with just a single string of noodle that’s as thin or even thinner than a common spaghetti noodle.
+Done correctly, the chef ends up with just a single string of noodles as thin or even thinner than a standard spaghetti noodle.

-The lamian is then bathed in boiling water and the noodles proceed to being added to soup, stir fried, or served as the base of a dish.
+The lamian is then bathed in boiling water, and the noodles proceed to be added to soup, stir fried, or served as the base of a dish.

 One of my favorite lamian dishes in China was the simple combination of freshly boiled noodles topped with egg and tomato.

-Another lamian classic that I couldn't get enough of were the cold hand pulled noodles.
-After the noodles were boiled they were dunked in room temperature water, flash cooled, and topped with slices of cucumber, carrots and beef.
+Another lamian classic that I couldn't get enough of was the cold hand-pulled noodles.
+After the noodles were boiled, they were dunked in room temperature water, flash cooled, and topped with cucumber slices, carrots, and beef.

 A spoon of dry chili flakes mixed in, and I could slurp these down all day.